jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

 <quiz>
   <question>
-    <p>You must bring in props as an argument in class components in order to
+  <p> True or False: You must bring in props as an argument in class components
-    use them.</p>
+    in order to use them.</p>
     <answer correct>False</answer>
     <answer>True</answer>
     <explanation>Props are accessible without having to bring them into a